Join the RHS today and support our charitable work

 There are no chemicals for control of bracket fungi.

-The brackets release huge quantities of wind-blown spores which germinate on wounded wood and penetrate into the heartwood, where the fungus forms an expanding pocket of rot.
-Any pruning which exposes heartwood will increase the likelihood of infection.
+The brackets release huge quantities of wind-blown spores, which germinate on wounded wood and penetrate into the heartwood where the fungus forms an expanding pocket of rot.
+Any pruning that exposes heartwood will increase the likelihood of infection.
 Most of the fungi described as ‘brackets’ only live on and decay the heartwood, they do not infect and kill the living parts of the tree.

 Honey fungus, a destructive pathogen as well as a decay fungus, is not a bracket fungus.

 the RHS today and get 12 months for the price of 9

 RHS members can get exclusive individual advice from the RHS Gardening Advice team.

 We're a UK charity established to share the best in gardening.
 We want to enrich everyone's life through plants, and make the UK a greener and more beautiful place.